Ja'Marr Chase Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 - Chase has been targeted 79 times and has 47 catches, leading the Bengals with 867 receiving yards (86.7 ypg) plus eight touchdowns.

-- Chase (nine red zone targets) has been the recipient of 25.0% of his team's 36 red zone pass attempts.
+- With nine targets in the red zone this season, Chase has been on the receiving end of 25.0% of his team's 36 red zone pass attempts.

+- The Bengals, who rank 11th in the NFL in points scored, have dropped back to pass 54.8% of the time while running the football 45.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Steelers.